MattDennahower/mattdennahower.github.io/docs/index.md

 ## About me

 Welcome to my data science portfolio!
+My name is Matthew Dennahower, and I am dedicated to leveraging data to uncover insights and drive strategic decision-making.
+I hold a Bachelor of Science and a Master of Arts in Economics, equipping me with a robust foundation in analytical thinking and quantitative analysis.

+My professional journey spans over 7 years in the financial services industry, where I have honed my expertise in mortgage underwriting and processing.
+Additionally, I have a proven track record of developing comprehensive reports and uncovering actionable insights to support various departments, streamline processes, and enhance operational efficiency.

-My name is Matthew Dennahower, and I am passionate about leveraging data to uncover insights and drive decision-making.
-My interests lie in the ever-evolving fields of sports analytics, economics, and market dynamics.
-Through this portfolio, I aim to showcase my projects and expertise in these areas, demonstrating how data can be used to solve complex problems and reveal hidden patterns.
-Explore my work and join me on this journey of discovery and innovation!
+My interests lie in the dynamic and ever-evolving fields of sports analytics, economics, and financial market dynamics.
+Through this portfolio, I aim to showcase my projects and demonstrate how data can be harnessed to solve complex problems and reveal hidden patterns.

+I invite you to explore my work and join me on this journey of discovery and innovation.
+Together, we can unlock the potential of data to drive impactful results.

 ## Visualizations